 - 1. Open a web browser and go to downloads.f5.com. - 2.
-Click Find a Download, and then click BIG-IP v11.x / Virtual Edition. - 3.
-If necessary, select a BIG-IP product version from the list, and then click iApp-Templates. - 4.
-Accept the EULA, and then download the iapps zip file to a location accessible from your BIG-IP system. - 5.
-Extract the files.
-This Release Candidate version of this iApp is in the RELEASE-CANDIDATE folder. - 6.
-Extract (unzip) the f5.microsoft_sharepoint_2010_2013v<latest version>.tmpl file. - 7.
-Log on to the BIG-IP system web-based Configuration utility. - 8.
-On the Main tab, expand iApp, and then click Templates. - 9.
-Click the Import button on the right side of the screen. - 10.
-Click a check in the Overwrite Existing Templates box. - 11.
-Click the Browse button, and then browse to the location you saved the iApp file. - 12.
+Click Find a Download, and then in the BIG-IP F5 Product Family section, click iApp-Templates. - 3.
+Accept the EULA, and then download the lapps zip file to a location accessible from your BIG-IP system. - 4.
+Extract (unzip) the f5.microsoft_sharepoint_2016v<latest version>.tmpl file.
+For this release, it is in the RELEASE_CANDIDATES directory. - 5.
+Log on to the BIG-IP system web-based Configuration utility. - 6.
+On the Main tab, expand iApp, and then click Templates. - 7.
+Click the Import button on the right side of the screen. - 8.
+Click a check in the Overwrite Existing Templates box. - 9.
+Click the Browse button, and then browse to the location you saved the iApp file. - 10.
 Click the Upload button.
 The iApp is now available for use.